simo-r/Simple-Chat/README.md

-# Simple-Client-Server-Chat
+# Simple-Chat
-Developed for a university exam following its specifications.
+Client-Server chat developed for a university exam following its specifications.